ty-porter/RGBMatrixEmulator/README.md

 ### Pull Requests

 Before submitting a PR, please open an issue to help us track development.
-All development should be based off of the `dev` branch.
-This branch is kept up-to-date with `main` after releases.
+All development should be based off of the `main` branch and PRs should be squash merged.
+Releases are cut periodically and follow semantic versioning.

 Pull requests that fail builds will not be merged.